How to make your loan go the extra mile

 4. Shop smart

 Choose where you go for your food shop carefully!
 Shopping at the likes of Aldi and Lidl will save you a lot of money compared to shopping at Co-op or Tesco.
-Always do a weekly or monthly food shop too - don't go to your local corner shop for food day after day because it'll end up a lot more expensive.
+Always do a weekly or monthly food shop too - don't go to your local corner shop for food every day because it'll end up a lot more expensive.

 5. Student discount